danielballoch/danielballoch/src/pages/projects/menco/menco.md

 intro1: "Menco is a mens fashion brand I created aimed at supplying smart dress to young professionals.
 One of the core aims is to make shopping and getting dressed in the morning rush as simple as possible for this demographic."
 intro2: "
-It stocks essential smart casual clothing within the medium range price bracket embracing essential color tones and well fitting clothing, tees, shorts, jeans, hemleys, polos, pants, shirts etc."
+It stocks essential smart casual clothing within a medium price range, embracing essential color tones and well fitting clothing, tees, shorts, jeans, henleys, polos, pants, shirts etc."
 intro3: "
-This project included Brand Identity, simple logo design, Planning, Prototyping and Eccomerce web design.
+This project included Brand Identity, simple logo design, Planning, Prototyping and Ecommerce web design.
 The site can be viewed online at "

 heading1: "Brand Identity & Planning"